 Design.
 Any of these tags can be applied to related content and pulled into the module.

-If the module you’re creating isn’t related to any profile tags, you should create a new layout tag.
+If the module you create isn’t related to any profile tags, you should create a new layout tag.
 Usually, a layout tag simply matches the module title or page title.
 For example, if a module is titled Featured Sessions, create a

 Featured Sessions tag and add it to each piece of content that you’d like to appear in that module.

 Access level tags lock content so that only attendees who have permission or who bought a specific ticket can open it.
-When you specify access level tags for a module, it will only show content with that access level.
-Attendees who don’t have access will still see it, but it will have a lock icon.
+When you specify access level tags for a module, it only shows content with that access level.
+Attendees who don’t have access still see it, but it has a lock icon.
 If they click it, they can be prompted to purchase a ticket on an external site.
 Learn more about access levels on content.

 You can narrow down any content type to show personalized recommendations for attendees.
-Each attendee will see different content in the module, depending on the tags they selected in their profile or their access level.
+Each attendee sees different content in the module, depending on the tags they selected in their profile or their access level tags.

-Strict access level recommendations will only show attendees content that’s specific to their access level.
+Strict access level recommendation only shows attendees content that’s specific to their access level.
 For example, one attendee might see all

-Note that if someone isn’t assigned an access level, they’ll see content for all access levels instead.
+Note that if someone isn’t assigned an access level, they see content for all access levels instead.

 Or make recommendations based on profile tags…

-Choose one or more profile tag types, and the module will show attendees content they’re interested in.
+Choose one or more profile tag types, and the module shows attendees content they’re interested in.
 You also must decide if it’s a strict or flexible recommendation.